To mark Stroke Awareness Month 2021, we launched our 'Save research. Rebuild lives.' campaign.

 Raise awareness on social media

 Our toolkit is full of content for you to share on social media.
-By sharing posts throughout Stroke Awareness Month in May you can raise awareness of stroke and tell more people about the innovative stroke research that we’ve funded.
+By sharing these posts you can raise awareness of stroke and tell more people about the innovative stroke research that we’ve funded.

 The importance of research